EveryoneDestroysTheWorld/design/inventory/archetypes/batter-up-demon.md

     </tr>
     <tr>
       <td>Post-Game Rage</td>
       <td>The player charges up their bat and swings it at an enemy.
 If the player misses, they'll be stunned for a bit.
-But, if they hit, the player and their victim will face up to three half-second quick time events as the player teleports around the victim .
-If their victim completes the events before the player, they can escape the combo.
+But, if they hit, the player and their victim will face up to three half-second quick time events as the player teleports around the victim, attacking them with their different weapons.
+If the victim completes an event with better timing than the player, they can escape the combo.
 Gotta be fast with this one!</td>
       <td>Up to TBD damage per hit.
 Significantly reduces stamina by TBD%.</td>
       <td>Press and hold the primary action button.</td>
     </tr>